RightsandWrongsgit/Drupal-11-CD-CI-with-DDEV/added_documentation/How to Create a Drupal Recipe.md

        format: basic_html
      status: 1
      ```
+   - Alternatively, if UUIDs are included, ensure they are unique or use the `--force` option to overwrite existing content entities.
    - The Default Content API will create this content when the recipe is applied.

 6. **Create a `composer.json` File (Optional)**: